Large Land Birds

 Most people use the term “peacock” when referencing both male and female birds, but the name peacock refers to male peafowl only. the females are called peahens.
 Peafowl belongs to the pheasant family.
 There are two species of peafowl, the Indian Peafowl, and the Green Peafowl.
 Both types are endangered because of habitat loss, smuggling, and predation in their home habitats.

 A peafowl’s feathers on its body are quite beautiful both in the front as well as back.
 The males exhibit incredible green feathers in their beautiful, elongated tail trains.
 Both males and females possess green plumage which has tan mottlings right from their crests to tails.
 The peahen has no fantail though.
 For being such a beautiful bird, their call is quite unpleasant.
-The first time I heard one in the forest, it had me stumped as what this horrible sound was coming from until I finally tracked it down only to realize it was a peacock.
+The first time I heard one in the forest, it had me stumped as to what this horrible sound was coming from until I finally tracked it down only to realize it was a peacock.